-- 9. I do not agree.
+- 8. We do not agree.
 A good tax system should not favour one investment over another or make investment in any type compulsory.
 There are many ways that people can provide for their retirement that suits their own individual circumstances and changing any taxes to penalise a sector of investors such as rental property owners may put groups of people off investing in anything at all.
-Discouraging personal accountability and ownership of investments for their own future may discourage people from investing or saving for their retirement.
-Kiwisaver is a positive step and maybe further positive options like this could be worked on (like bonds in Government housing stock) rather than penalising other saving options. - Chapter 5: The results of the current tax system.
+Discouraging personal accountability and ownership of investments for their own future may discourage people from investing or saving for their retirement. - Chapter 5: The results of the current tax system.
 Fairness and balance: Does the tax system strike the right balance between supporting the productive economy and the speculative economy?
-If it does not, what would need to change to achieve a better balance? - 10.
+If it does not, what would need to change to achieve a better balance? - 9.
 Rental property owners already have an increased level of scrutiny through the IRD having a Property Tax Compliance Unit and a Bright Line Test.
-I fully support the Bright Line test as it weeds out the speculators effectively, however it seems unfair that there is not a similar level of focus on other speculative activities such as buying and selling shares.
-A bright line test should apply to all investment types to fairly tax speculation, not just focus on property. - Chapter 6: Thinking outside the current system: What are the main inconsistencies in the current tax system?
+It seems unfair that there is not a similar level of focus on buying and selling shares, the TPIA feel that a bright line test should apply to all investment types to fairly tax speculation, not just focus on property. - Chapter 6: Thinking outside the current system: What are the main inconsistencies in the current tax system?
 Which of these inconsistencies are most important to address?
 Is there a case to consider the introduction of any new taxes that are not currently levied?
 Should any taxes be reduced if new taxes are introduced?